Yuta Okkotsu: Casting

 Gege Akutami cast Megumi Ogata as Yuta's Japanese voice, following Park's advice and other staff members.
 The manga author claimed that the voice he envisioned was "neutral, soft, and kind, and there is also a big emotional swing and head".
 Ogata further said Yuta is one of the most relatable characters she has ever found due to the parallels she found when comparing his lonely childhood with hers and how both became sociable people.
 Additionally, she also found Yuta relatable because he continues suffering pain and overcomes his internal struggles.

 Ogata had to interact with the director Park to get a better understanding of Yuta as a character.
 When the film premiered, Ogata said she was satisfied with her work and looked forward to future projects.
 Fellow voice actors Yuichi Nakamura and Takahiro Sakurai felt that the feeling of "synchronization" is great in regards to Ogata's performance as Yuta.
 When asked about Ogata, Hanazawa commented through her work; she managed to feel Yuta's love through her partner's work, making the character loveable.
 In response to that, Ogata praised Hanazawa's work as Rika.
 In retrospect, Ogata said voicing Yuta was a difficult work due to social distancing protocols.

 In the English dub, Yuta is voiced by Kayleigh McKee.
 McKee expressed satisfaction over being selected for Yuta's voice, calling the work "amazing, challenging, and so fun".
 McKee related to Yuta's lonely life and eventual growth, which helped her find the pitch required to voice the character.
-She also found Yuta's story similar to a coming-of-age story due to his need to learn control Rika while making friends.
-McKee, who was new to voice work, had fun doing fight scenes because her character makes several types pf sounds, especially because of Yuta's troubling experiences.
+She also found Yuta's story similar to a coming-of-age story due to his need to learn to control Rika while making friends.
+McKee, who was new to voice work, had fun doing fight scenes because her character makes several types of sounds, especially because of Yuta's troubling experiences.
 McKee found the moments where Yuta calms down and makes touch with Rika as the most important for her because they show how kind he can be.
-Yuta's leading role in the movie made McKee nervous because she never had such a big role in her career.
+Yuta's leading role in the film made McKee nervous because she never had such a big role in her career.

+In an upcoming play that tells the story of Jujutsu Kaisen 0, Yuta will be portrayed by Yuki Ogoe.
+According to AmeBlo, Yuta was a more fitting role for Ogoe than his previous work Kurapika from Hunter × Hunter due to their different haircolor and school uniform, fitting for Akutami's opinion of how Yuta should be portrayed.